pranayaryal/blog/README.md

 # blog

-Deep learning algorithms written from scratch
+These are deep learning algorithms written from scratch

 logreg.ipynb - Logistic Regression written with numpy